SubtleCo/dotfiles/.config/nvim/README.md

 }
 ```

 OK we should be done.
-Restart Neovim and try a few things:
+Close Neovim, navigate to a python project, activate the shell (perhaps `pipenv shell`?) and enter Neovim again.

-1. Debug the app!
+1. Run/Debug the app!
 For example, you wanna use Postman to hit an API endpoint and pause mid-way.
 Go to a line you want to pause at and insert a debug point (lots of packages map this to `<leader>db`): `:lua require('dap').toggle_breakpoint()`.
-Now run the app with (often shortcut to `<leader>dc`) `:lua require'dap'.continue()`
+Now run the app with (often shortcut to `<leader>dc`) `:lua require('dap').continue()`

+OK, so if you're `launch.json` is configured correctly (out of scope for this walkthrough), your app is running in debug mode.
+Hit that route in Postman and watch your new debugging IDE do its thing!

+2. Run/Debug a test!
+Go to a simple unit test that you know will pass.
+Run `:lua require('dap-python').test_method()`.
+I mapped that to `<leader>tt` for "run nearest test to cursor".
+You can drop a breakpoint like above to debug that test.